Woodland Burial Grounds in the UK: A Guide to Natural Resting Places | NAFD Funeral Directory

 There are no rigid rules about music, readings, or rituals — the woodland setting often encourages a more relaxed, individual approach.
 A celebrant, humanist officiant, or religious minister can all lead the service.

-Finding a Woodland Burial Ground Near You
+Finding Woodland Burial Grounds and Natural Funeral Sites Near You

 The Association of Natural Burial Grounds (ANBG) is the primary membership body for natural burial ground operators in the UK.
 Founded in 1994, the ANBG promotes good practice, environmental standards, and consumer protection across the sector.
 Choosing an ANBG-registered site gives families confidence that the ground meets recognised standards for land management, transparency, and long-term maintenance.